Beyond Resolutions: The Complete Guide to Achieving Your 2023 New Year Goals

 How Do I Know This Works?

 I know that this system works because I started using it in 2012.
-In that time I launched three successful businesses on two continents, a writing career and a coaching practice, while carrying a full-time job, during much of that period.
+In that time I launched six businesses on two continents, a writing career and a coaching practice, while carrying a full-time job, during much of that period.

-I’ve built a fun, loving relationship with a woman who is now my wife, welcomed our first baby girl who is almost a year old, and my fitness level is the best of my life, even though I’ll turn 40 this year.
+I’ve built a fun, loving relationship with a woman who is now my wife, welcomed our first baby girl who is almost a year old, and my fitness level is exceptional, even though I turned 40 this year.

 Don’t misunderstand me: I am deeply flawed and my life is far from perfect.
 I face both the garden variety existential problems and daily failures.